Ryan-yzy/Ryan-yzy.github.io/_pages/about.md

 <div class="media">
     <span class="pull-left"><img src="images/Name.jpg" width="75px" height="75px"/></span>
     <div class="media-body">
         <div>My given name Zhiyuan (致远), is inspired by a phrase from the Romance of the Three Kingdoms: 'Be indifferent to fame and wealth to clarify one's aspirations (淡泊以明志), stay calm to achieve far-reaching goals (宁静而致远).'
-My grandfather was named after Mingzhi (明志), so I am named after Zhiyuan (致远).<div>
+My grandfather was named after Mingzhi (明志), so I am named after Zhiyuan (致远).</div>
     </div>
 </div>

-<br>The space here is too limited for a comprehensive self-introduction.
+The space here is too limited for a comprehensive self-introduction.
 Feel free to add me on QQ: 1550287211.

 Education